 in both Albemarle and Louisa Courts in 1817 which has already been discussed above.

 "Memorandum of what Austin Gentry wants done with his property.
-He says he wants a horse left with John Walton, sold and the proceeds of him given to Austin Ballard; and the money come from my father's estate I want given to Hudson Ballard."
+He says he wants a horse left with John Watson, sold and the proceeds of him given to Austin Ballard; and the money come from my father's estate I want given to Hudson Ballard."

 Signed: Austin Gentry."

 The children of Edward Ballard and Elizabeth Gentry were:

 Jehu and Patsey Walton lived on land that Patsey had received from her father's estate near

 Child of Aaron Gentry and Polly Ogg:

 Children of Aaron Gentry and Peggy Ogg:

 Aaron Gentry and Peggy Ogg moved from Virginia to Tennessee.
 Their two oldest children,